ahutchings/kohana-modules.com/README.md

 * Create a MySQL user and database to use with the application.
 * Modify the application/config files to match your local environment.
-* Create database tables with `./minion db:migrate`.
+* Create database tables with `./minion migrations:run`.
 * Configure your web server to serve the application.

 An example Apache VirtualHost entry